Chitralahari (film): Production

-On 15 October 2018, it is announced that Kishore Tirumala will be directing Sai Dharam Tej's next movie, Chitralahari, on Mythri Movie Makers.
+On 15 October 2018, it was announced that Kishore Tirumala will be directing Sai Dharam Tej's next movie, Chitralahari, on Mythri Movie Makers.
 On the same day, other cast and crew were announced.
 The regular shooting started from 19 November 2018 and completed by March 2019.
 The film was released on 12 April 2019.

 Music

 Music is composed by Devi Sri Prasad.